 - Stepping into each day with determined intention.

-Most people in leadership positions would say a leader must be brave and courageous, especially in the face of challenging times.
+Most people in leadership positions would say a good leader must be brave and courageous, especially in the face of challenging times.
 At least, this is what world-famous researcher and best-selling author Brené Brown found when writing Dare to Lead.
 It was the number one skill the 150 executives she interviewed said businesses need.
 But, as Brown found in her seven-year study, bravery can’t exist without vulnerability.
 Neither can trust, which is imperative for relationship-building.

 In her book, Brown explains vulnerability is “the emotion that we experience during times of uncertainty, risk, and emotional exposure.”
-While some view vulnerability as a weakness, real leaders like Sgt.
+While some view vulnerability as a weakness, good leaders like Sgt.
 1st Class Sarah Stricklin know it’s crucial.
 “There’s this gap between where we are, and where we want to be, and shame lives in that gap . . .
 The only way to have a successful career, marriage, and family life, is to be vulnerable.
 You can’t grow in any of those categories if you don’t allow yourself to be vulnerable,” she comments in an article about the U.S. Army’s Resiliency Leaders Development Forum.

 Here’s a few strategies for becoming more vulnerable as a leader: